 Listening to just a few minutes of a Missy Covill song reveals that the Iron Cowgirl is a determined and serious rock artist with a distinctive ability to tell stories through her music.
 Covill’s powerful, gritty and edgy vocals naturally match her inspiring lyrics and tunes, as her truth comes from her life experience and uncovers her personal emotion that otherwise would only be found deep within.
 Her first album “Heart of Steel” was released this year.

 The Michigan native, an only child of a single mom, Missy Covill developed her intense drive and determination early on.
 As a young girl she wrote lyrics and made cassette player recordings.
 The first instrument Missy learned to play was a wash tub bass, made with a washtub, broom stick, and cotton string.
 She grew up camping with her horses and spent many nights around a campfire playing old country music with other musicians who played everything from spoons to a washboard.
 Eventually, she became the mother of three.
 Now in the early part of her midlife, after being a mig-welder for 20 years, she is absolutely chasing her dreams: writing, performing and recording music that mirrors her life.

-Less than five years ago, the Iron Cowgirl Missy Covill band came together and today performs internationally her signature mix of country, rock, and blues.
-The dedicated band members complement the raw emotion of her lyrics, and Missy has been honored as a Showcase Artist for four consecutive years at the world's largest music and motorcycling event, the Sturgis Buffalo Chip.
-She has shared the stage with many national acts playing with The Doobie Brothers, The Charlie Brechtel Band and The Fryed Brothers Band.
+Less than five years ago, Iron Cowgirl band came together and today performs her signature mix of country, rock, and blues internationally.
+The dedicated band members compliment the raw emotion of her lyrics, and Missy has been honored as a Showcase Artist for four consecutive years at the world's largest music and motorcycling event, the Sturgis Buffalo Chip.
+She has shared the stage with many national acts including The Doobie Brothers, The Charlie Brechtel Band and The Fryed Brothers Band.
 Missy has also opened for David Allen Coe and Confederate Railroad.